PedroAreiasIST/self-consistent-C-plus-plus-subset/README.md

 Decisions:
 ---------

-1) Only structs, no classes.
+1) Only trivial and partially standard layout structs.
 2) No protected/private member variables.
 3) Very limited use of member functions.
 4) Very limited use of operator overloading.